alvarofe/cassle/README.md

 $ python pin.py
 ```

-After executing the script pin.py fill everything with the data provided by gatherinfo.py.
+Fill everything with the data provided by gatherinfo.py.
 All this script can be changed to suit the necessity of the user.

 Once that everything is ready execute.